African Peanut Stew (Domoda)

 Let’s get started!

 Heat the oil in large Dutch oven or heavy saucepan.
 Saute the onions until golden.
 Add the beef and garlic and continue to sauté until the beef is no longer pink.
-Add the tomatoes and cook for 3 minutes.
+Add the tomatoes, tomato paste and chilies (is using).

-Add the tomato paste, chilies, peanut butter and stir to combine.
+Add the peanut butter and stir to combine.

-Add the water and bouillon cubes.
-Bring to a boil, reduce heat, cover, and simmer for 15 minutes, stirring occasionally.
+Add the water and tomato bouillon.
+Bring to a boil, reduce heat, cover, and simmer for 30 minutes, stirring occasionally.

-Serve hot with rice.
-This stew tastes even better the next day.
+This stew tastes even better the next day after the flavors have had time to develop.

 For more delicious African dishes be sure to try my: